Medical Indemnity Explained

 Consultants work hard to deliver good quality healthcare but sometimes, even with the best experience and training in the world, things can go wrong.
 Often, these mistakes can have serious financial consequences for a patient, and therefore, the consultant.

-If a patient has suffered harm as a result of a consultant’s negligence, it’s very important that the consultants have adequate and appropriate insurance (or indemnity) to compensate the patient.
+If a patient has suffered harm as a result of a consultant’s negligence, it’s very important that the consultants have adequate and appropriate insurance (or Medical indemnity) to compensate the patient.

 Medical indemnity insurance responds to an accusation of medical malpractice, where the medical professional service provided was allegedly substandard, and caused physical or mental harm, injury or death to a patient.